-The region's cities are the Metropolitan Council's primary constituency, with regional and local growth being primarily managed through city comprehensive planning and implementation and the delivery of public services.
-To function successfully, the Metropolitan Council must be accountable to and work in collaboration with city governments.
+The region's cities are the Metropolitan Council's primary constituency, as regional and local growth are primarily managed through city comprehensive planning implementation and the delivery of public services.
+To function successfully, the Metropolitan Council must be accountable to and work collaboratively with city governments.

-The role of the Metropolitan Council is to set broad regional goals and to provide cities with technical assistance and incentives to achieve these goals.
-City governments are responsible and best suited to provide local zoning, land use planning, development, and service delivery.
-Any additional roles or responsibilities for the Metropolitan Council should be limited to specific statutory assignments or grants or authorization and should not usurp or conflict with local roles or processes unless such changes have the consent of the region's cities.
+The role of the Metropolitan Council is to set broad regional goals and provide cities with technical assistance and incentives to achieve the goals.
+City governments are responsible for and best suited to provide local zoning, land use planning, development, and service delivery.
+Any additional roles or responsibilities for the Metropolitan Council should be limited to specific statutory assignments or authorization and should not usurp or conflict with local roles or processes unless such changes have the consent of the region's cities.